 The minimum investment in equity and equity-related instruments needs to be 65% of the total assets of the scheme.
 The Asset Management Company (AMC) has the liberty to choose a suitable benchmark for each Flexi-Cap scheme.

-Further, SEBI has allowed fund houses to convert an existing scheme into a Flexi-Cap scheme subject to compliance with the requirement for change in fundamental attributes of the scheme in terms of Regulation 18(15A) of SEBI (Mutual Funds) Regulations, 1996.
+Further, SEBI has allowed fund houses to convert an existing scheme into a Flexi-Cap scheme.
+This is provided, all fund houses comply with the requirement for change in fundamental attributes of the scheme.

-This also brings the fund managers back into the game since the success of the scheme will depend upon the expertise of the fund manager in choosing the right market cap and stocks to invest in.
+This also brings the fund managers back into the game.
+This is because, the success of the scheme will depend upon the expertise of the fund manager in stock selection and investment timing.

 Most investors who have been investing in mutual funds for years associate multi-cap funds as funds where the fund manager chooses the allocation between market caps.

 With the rationalization of multi-cap funds and the introduction of flexi-cap funds, investors need to be sure about the type of scheme they are investing in before signing the dotted line.
-If they want a balanced exposure to equities and equity-related instruments of companies across market capitalizations, then multi-cap funds can be considered.
-On the other hand, if they believe in the fund manager’s capabilities and want to leverage equity investment opportunities to earn maximum returns, then the newly launched flexi-cap funds can be considered.
+If a balanced-exposure to companies across market caps is required, then multi-cap funds are an option.

-With the SEBI trying to make investments simpler and better organized for investors, it is their responsibility to stay informed of these changes, invest according to their risk tolerance and financial objectives and read the offer documents carefully before investing.
+With the SEBI trying to make investments simpler and better organized for investors, it is their responsibility to stay informed of these changes.
+And invest according to risk tolerance and financial objectives.
+Do read the offer documents carefully before investing.